sacagroup/sacagroup.github.io/README.md

 # SACA Group Website

-This is the website of our academic research group at the University of Central Florida.
+This is the website of our academic research group at North Carolina State University.

 It is a fork of the website used by the Allan Lab, thanks to them for open sourcing their project.